Skip to content

 General blog image

-This article is coauthored and reviewed by Julian Lancaster, Director of Compliance at PDQ.
+This article was coauthored and reviewed by Julian Lancaster, former Director of Compliance at PDQ.

-We don’t recommend using the BIOS menu, which can be a pain to access.
+You can also technically use the BIOS menu, but we don't recommend it.
 Here’s why: Hot keys vary depending on the manufacturer.
 The key(s) could be anything from F2, ESC, DEL to a funky five-finger dance you need to perform while standing on your head.
 And you need to hit them precisely within the 1.5-second window while the device is booting up, or you’ll need to re-restart to try again.
 Is it worth all that trouble just to check what your current BIOS version is — especially when there’s another option that doesn’t require advanced finger gymnastics?
 Probably not.

 The process of updating a device’s BIOS is much less manual or prone to human error than it once was.
 Preparing for a BIOS update these days is thus a lot simpler, too.
 Here’s what one seasoned IT pro advises.

-Some OEM manufacturers have their own BIOS update tool, which can be a convenient way to update a machine's BIOS.
-Examples include HP Image Assistant, Dell BIOS update utility, and Lenovo System Update.
+OEM BIOS tools such as HP Image Assistant, Dell BIOS update utility, and Lenovo System Update let you scan for and install BIOS updates directly from the manufacturer.
 If the app is not already preloaded on a device, you can just download it from the manufacturer’s website.

 1. Launch the Lenovo System Update app (preinstalled on the device).